trpc-group/trpc-cpp/docs/en/basic_tutorial.md

 # Defining the service

-Our first step is to define the tRPC-Cpp service and the method request and response types using protocol buffers.
+Our first step is to define the tRPC-Cpp service and the method request and response types using Protobuf.

 To define a service, you can define a `service` with a specific name in `.proto` file.